gbourniq/portfolio/README.md

 [![Travis Build Status](https://travis-ci.com/gbourniq/portfolio.svg?branch=master)](https://travis-ci.com/gbourniq/portfolio)

-A demo of the web app can be viewed at https://gbournique.com (username: `demouser`, password: `demopass`).
+A demo of the web app can be viewed at https://gbournique.com

 ## Repository overview
 This repository features of the following: